What is an HSA?

 Only the HSA owner can make a catch-up contribution, so if your spouse is eligible to make a catch-up contribution and you’re not, your spouse will need to open their own HSA to make a catch-up contribution.
 If both you and your spouse are 55 years or older during the tax-year, you can both make a catch-up contribution to the HSAs you each own.

-How can I transfer my IRA money into my HSA?
+How can I make a one-time IRA contribution to my HSA?

 You can make a once-in-a-lifetime5 contribution to your HSA from your IRA.
-This is sometimes called a "qualified HSA funding distribution from an IRA."
-Qualified IRA transfers are not subject to federal income taxes or the 10% penalty for early withdrawals.
-If you choose to do a one-time IRA transfer, you can effectively use your IRA money to pay for medical expenses, such as a major unexpected expense, without having to pay federal income taxes or penalties on it, as you would if you took an early IRA distribution to pay for that expense.
-However, contributions from an IRA will count toward the IRS’s annual limits on HSA contributions—unlike a rollover between two HSAs—and those IRA contributions are not tax-deductible.
+This is sometimes called a "qualified HSA funding distribution from an IRA or a rollover from an IRA."
+These contributions are not subject to federal income taxes or the 10% penalty for early withdrawals.
+If you choose to do a one-time IRA contribution, you can effectively use your IRA money to pay for medical expenses, such as a major unexpected expense, without having to pay federal income taxes or penalties on it, as you would if you took an early IRA distribution to pay for that expense.
+However, contributions from an IRA will count toward the IRS's annual limits on HSA contributions—unlike a rollover between two HSAs—and those IRA contributions are not taxdeductible.

-- Fidelity IRA to Fidelity HSA transfers: Contact your Fidelity IRA representative to initiate a direct transfer of your Fidelity IRA to your Fidelity HSA.
-Make your distribution check payable to Fidelity Personal Trust Company.
+- Fidelity IRA to Fidelity HSA transfers: Contact your Fidelity IRA representative to initiate a transfer of your Fidelity IRA to your Fidelity HSA.

 Where can I find my Fidelity HSA account number to make contributions to my Fidelity HSA?